-Any additional presentations are subject to the written permission and agreement of the F3 Promoter, and each square metre used for such a presentation purpose (including space for generators, exhibition cars, parking places, terraces, kitchen, etc.) will be charged at a fee of €26 plus VAT by the respective Event Organiser.
+Any additional presentations are subject to the written permission and agreement of the F3 Promoter, and each square metre used for such a presentation purpose (including space for generators, exhibition cars, parking places, terraces, kitchen, etc.) will be charged at a fee of €26 (to be confirmed by January 2018) plus VAT by the respective Event Organiser.